 - Three Letters of Reference*

-Applicants must include three academic or professional reference letters evaluating prior performance, appropriateness of the MBA degree and potential for future business leadership:
+Applicants must include names and email contacts for three academic or professional reference evaluating prior performance, appropriateness of the MBA degree and potential for future business leadership:

 - Official Transcripts*

 Please upload unofficial copies of transcripts, from all previous educational institutions, when you apply to Concordia because it speeds up the review of your application.